timurgain/aws-shop-serverless/README.md

-# Serverless AWS backend fro a shop
+# Serverless AWS backend for a shop

 ## Description
 Creating a serverless backend for a shop using AWS services.
 Study project at EPAM RS School.

+## API Documentation
+Use [Swagger Web](https://editor.swagger.io) to view the API documentation.
+Copy the content of the file `openapi.yaml` and paste it into the editor.

 ## Architecture
 The backend is built using the following AWS services:
 - API Gateway
 - Lambda
+- S3 Bucket
+- ...

+## Technologies
+- AWS CDK
+- Python
+- unittest
 - ...

 ## Run and Deploy on AWS